EVanGorkom/EVanGorkom/README.md

 # Ethan Van Gorkom
 ### About Me:
-As a Back-End Software Developer, I specialize in Rails Application Development while actively mastering Python/Django framework.
-I'm currently expanding my skill set with a focus on JavaScript and React as I am driven by the goal of evolving into a Full-Stack developer.
-I'm interested in contributing to a collaborative team who is grounded in values such as effective communication, critical analysis, and camaraderie.
+Hey there!
+I'm a Back-End Software Engineer who's passionate about using Ruby/Rails and Python/Django for Application Development.
+I'm also currently diving into JavaScript/React to begin my journy to become a Full-Stack developer.

+Throughout my 10 years of experience, I've always had a strong focus on education and service-oriented work.
+I have a ton of knowledge and plenty of soft skills to contribute to a team-oriented environment.
+I'm really excited about finding a collaborative team that values effective communication, critical thinking, and a sense of camaraderie.
+With a background in Political Science, I truly believe in the power of teamwork to create stronger communities and a better future.

-Fueled by a passion for politics, I believe in the transformative power of collective effort to build stronger communities.
-Therefore my proactive approach to team success involves constant outreach, ensuring a thriving workplace.
-If a team member doesn't understand something, I take the initiative and time to find resources and personally assist with their understanding.
-As a dedicated learner myself, I'm always seeking opportunities for personal and professional growth.
-I am currently exploring opportunities to further expand my skill set by teaching myself languages and frameworks that will help me and my future teams succeed.
+I take a proactive approach to ensure team success by constantly reaching out and making sure everyone feels supported.
+If someone on the team is struggling, I'm always there to find resources and personally assist them in any way I can.
+I'm also a dedicated learner myself, always looking for opportunities to grow both personally and professionally.
+Right now, I'm actively seeking opportunities to expand my skill set even further.
+I'm teaching myself new languages and frameworks that will not only benefit me but also help my future teams thrive.

 Feel free to reach out and I would be happy to chat over LinkedIn!